 These are the teachers we hire at Wayland School of Music.
-We believe that all students, from complete beginner to developing young artist, deserve to have this kind of successful, inspiring, established musician - one with deep professional experience as both teacher and performer - as their guide to their instrument and the beautiful world of music.
+We believe that all students, from complete beginner to developing young artist, deserve to have this kind of successful, inspiring, professional musician - one with deep professional experience as both teacher and performer - as guide to their instrument and to the beautiful world of music.
 (For more on why we feel this is so important, see here.)

 For all these reasons, we think you’ll find it worthwhile to give your child the best possible musical start, by taking the plunge and signing up for lessons at an established professional music school - one where all the lessons take place under one roof.